LawnGnome/c-sdk/GUIDE.md

 }
 ```

-Link your app against the library.
-The C agent currently ships as a static
+Compile and link your application against the static library, `libnewrelic.a`.
+There are a few considerations to make during the linking step.
+First, because
-library, so you must also link against libpcre and libpthread.
-For example:
+`libnewrelic.a` is offered as a static library, you must also link against
+`libpcre` and `libpthread`.
+Second, to take full advantage of error traces at New
+Relic's Error Analytics dashboard link your application using the `-rdynamic`.
+Doing so means that more meaningful information appears in the stack trace for the
+error recorded on a transaction using `newrelic_notice_error()`.

+With these two considerations in mind, a simple compile and link command follows:

 ```
-gcc -o test_app test_app.c -L. -lnewrelic -lpcre -pthread
+gcc -o test_app test_app.c -L. -lnewrelic -lpcre -pthread -rdynamic
 ```

 Start the daemon: